vseventer/sharp-cli/README.md

     --threshold <number>         Specify the level above which pixels will be forced to white.
     --tile [number]              Applies square image pyramid tiles over the image, optionally specifying a tile size between 1 and 8192.
 Defaults to 256 pixels.
+    --tileContainer <string>     Specifies the tile container (fs, zip).
+Defaults to fs.
+    --tileLayout <string>        Specifies the layout to use when generating square Deep Zoom image pyramid tyles (dz, zoomify, google).
+Defaults to dz.
+                                 Use in conjunction with --tile.
     --tileOverlap <number>       Specifies the tile overlap, between 0 and 8192.
 Defaults to 0 pixels.
                                  Use in conjunction with --tile.
     --trellisQuantization, --trellesQuantisation